Whether you’ve been blogging for 3 weeks or 3+ years, you’re never too late (or early) to learn how to SEO like a pro!

-But right now I would like to talk to you about monetizing your blog and make a sustaining income.
+But right now I would like to talk to you about monetizing your blog and making a sustainable income.

 When your SEO efforts increase your traffic, how will you capture your leads and close sales?

-Without an affiliate marketing plan, your income is suffering (or not at its maximum potential).
+Without an affiliate marketing plan, your income will suffer (not reach its maximum potential).